apple/ccs-calendarserver/README.rst

 Note: if you have two-factor authentication activated on GitHub, you'll need to use a personal access token instead of your password.
 You can generate personal access tokens at https://github.com/settings/tokens

+`Pip <https://pip.pypa.io/en/stable/installing/>`_ is used to retrieve the python dependencies and stage them for use by virtualenv, however if your system does not have pip (and virtualenv), install it by running:

+    python -m ensurepip

+If this yields a permission denied error, you are likely using a system-wide installation of Python, so either retry with a user installation of Python or prefix the command with 'sudo'.

 The server requires various external libraries in order to operate.
 The bin/develop script in the sources will retrieve these dependencies and install them to the .develop directory.
 Note that this behavior is currently also a side-effect of bin/run, but that is likely to change in the future::

     cd ccs-calendarserver